 NIMH, a part of the National Institutes of Health (NIH), funds and conducts research to help answer important scientific questions about mental illnesses.
 Through research, NIMH works to determine what is promising, what helps and why, what doesn’t work, and what is safe.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) provides this online resource for locating mental health treatment facilities and programs.
-The Mental Health Treatment Locator section of the Behavioral Health Treatment Services Locator lists facilities providing mental health services to persons with mental illness.
-Find a facility in your state at https://findtreatment.samhsa.gov/.
-For additional resources, visit www.nimh.nih.gov/findhelp.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) provides this online resource for locating mental health treatment facilities and programs in your state.
+For additional resources, visit NIMH's Help for Mental Illnesses webpage.

 For More Information